feedyard/aws-bootstrap/README.md

 Now change to the `secure-state-storage` directory.
 Use the following Invoke commands to provision the s3 buckets.

 `$ invoke new`
-Initialize and create terraform workspaces for each of the accounts in the bootstrap_vars.json file.
+Initialize and create terraform workspaces for each of the accounts in the bootstrap.json file.
 Local tfstate files
 are used for this bootstrap process.
 Be sure to add future work to your backlog to move these state files to a secure
 backup location.
 This initial bootstrap will not generally be repeated but the state file information can be used to
 automate activities if necessary.

 `$ invoke deploy`
 Creates an s3 state bucket using the above naming convention in each of the respective accounts.
 For each bucket, server-
 side encryption and object versioning is active.

 When needed, there is a destroy command that will fully remove the buckets using the tfstate information.
 See tasks.py
 for more understanding.

-### bootstrap-cluster pipeline
+### bootstrap-cluster pipeline (**work in progress**)

-#### external pattern
+The recommended pattern assumes the use of a SaaS provided pipeline orchestration tool, already available and maintained
-The external pattern assumes the use of a pipeline orchestration tool already available and maintained separately from the infrastructure team that owns this platform product.
-CircleCi.com is an example of a vendor provided product, or it could be something self-managed elsewhere in the enterprise but available/appropriate to the needs of this team.
+separately from the infrastructure team that owns this platform product.
+CircleCi.com is an example of a vendor provided

-#### internal pattern
+product.

-Where the bootstrap process requires aws based compute from which to run a pipeline tool or event merely agents, and
+Where the bootstrap process requires aws based compute from which to run a pipeline tool or just pipeline agents, or
 where there are opportunities to use early-deployed services to limit re-work such as Hashicorp's Vault, the
 bootstrap-cluster in this reference provides a demo of how EKS can be used for this somewhat ephemeral environment.
 Example uses circleci orchestration.